pgstef/pgstef.github.io/_posts/2019-03-01-postgresql_major_version_upgrade_impact_on_pgbackrest.md

 $ sudo systemctl stop postgresql-11
 ```

-When you run pg_upgrade, you must provide the following information:
+When you run `pg_upgrade`, you must provide the following information:
 * the data directory for the old cluster
 * the data directory for the new cluster
 * the "bin" directory for the old version